fredilarsen/ModuleInterface/README.md

-## ModuleInterface v2.0
+## ModuleInterface v2.1

+This library enables fast and efficient setup of automation systems based on a collection of devices ("modules") controlled through a dynamic and responsive web interface.
+All under your control running locally with no subscriptions or cloud access required.
+The web interface can be easily extended and adapted to your use, or replaced with your own design.

-ModuleInterface is an Arduino compatible library for automatic transfer of settings and values between devices, with very little programming needed for each device.
-Version 2.0 has been tested with PJON v10.0, please use v1.3 for PJON v9.1 or v8.2.
+ModuleInterface takes care of automatic transfer of settings (module configuration) and values between devices, with very little programming needed for each device.
+It is built on top of the PJON communication library, allowing a wide range of devices to be connected with a single wire (no extra hardware!), Ethernet or WiFi, ASK/FSK/OOK/LoRa radio transceivers, serial, RS485 or light using LEDs and lasers.

-This is ideal for quickly creating a master-slave based collection of devices (modules) doing things like measuring temperatures and other sensors, turning things on and off, regulating heating and so on.
-With synchronization between the modules, and between the modules and a database if using the HTTP client that is available for the master module.

-A typical setup can consist of multiple Arduino Nano devices connected to a master on an Arduino Mega with an Ethernet shield.
-Or a collection of devices like ESP8266.
+A simple setup can consist of multiple Arduino Nano devices connected with a single wire to a master on an Arduino Mega with an Ethernet shield for communicating with the web server.
+No extra shields are needed for communication between the Arduinos, keeping this a low-cost but stable solution.

+Other platforms than Arduino are supported, and they can be connected with different media.
+A collection of ESP8266 devices can communicate using built-in WiFi both between themselves and the web server.
+The master can also run on a Windows or Linux computer (including Raspberry PI), communicating with modules over Ethernet or WiFi.

+Automatic persistence of module settings in EEPROM is supported, so that a module can continue working autonomously after a power failure even if it is isolated, if it has enough local input to meaningfully do so.

+The terms _device_ and _module_ are used somewhat interchangeably in this text, with a device being an standalone Arduino, ESP8266 or similar, and a module usually being a programmed device with some attached equipment, capable of doing some actual work.

 ![UseCase1](images/UseCase1.png)

-#### Why?
-There is a lot of interest in IoT nowadays, and there are several alternatives that let small devices exchange data with the cloud.
-And some like MQTT let the user have the broker on a private computer and exchange values between modules in that way without exposing data in the cloud.

-This library has the following focus:
-- Full user control and privacy.
-No data into the cloud (unless you want it).
-- The broker / master is also implemented on a small device, making it possible to run setups not involving computers.
-- It can run a whole setup or parts of it without Ethernet.
-This removes vulnerabilities, which is a hot topic with Ethernet-enabled devices like ESP8266.
-- It can communicate using the PJON library with a bus on a a single wire with no hardware add-ons/shields.
-Cheap and uncomplicated.
-Or wirelessly using cheap 433 MHz ASK modules, or using WiFi or through LAN or Internet.
-Or a combination.
-- If web page control / visualization is needed, this is easy to do with a local LAMP/WAMP setup.
-Usable examples are included.

-#### Features
+### Features
 - Transport of values (measured and calculated) between modules according to their contracts
 - Transport of settings between master and modules in both directions.
 - HTTP client lets the master transfer settings between a database and the modules, for configuration in web pages and/or in the modules themselves.